 In my early years of growing plants, I never understood why I couldn’t get my plants to grow thick and lush like I would see in the garden centre and botanical gardens.
 That changed one year when I was helping my mom amend the soil for her outdoor English Ivies.
 We added “bloodmeal”, an organic nitrogen-rich fertilizer, to the soil around the roots.
 That was in spring and by early summer the plants had ballooned in size—they literally took over the front of the house in a single season.
 It blew my mind, so I took a teaspoon of that and sprinkled it into a few of my tropical plant pots…and a few months later, those were the bushiest plants I’d ever grown.
 It was another game changer, but be forewarned you might not want to know what bloodmeal is.
 If you prefer to use something else, there are lots of alternatives such as fish emulsions, decomposed farm poop, but I’ve never used any of those and cannot comment on their individual effectiveness.

 I still use soluble ferts, but for plants that I want to beef up, grow quickly, and build strong/lush foliage, I will also feed bloodmeal in addition to my regular fertilizer routine.
-If you want to take it a step further look into, rock dust and greensand – one is pulverized mountain rocks the other is from algae; they does wonders for providing micronutrients that most soluble fertilizers don’t.
+If you want to take it a step further look into, rock dust and greensand – one is pulverized mountain rocks the other is from algae; they do wonders for providing micronutrients that most soluble fertilizers don’t.
 By adding these ferts (bloodmeal, rock dust and greensand), your plants will grow like weeds.
 But a tip: you only need to add a bit per pot – 1/8-1/2 tsp (depending on the size of the pot) – and you only need to add it 2-3 times per year.

 Photo of my Hoya – over potted, in porous media, loving that organic fertilizer